Azure-Samples/active-directory-php-graphapi-web/README.md

 2. On the top bar, click on your account and under the **Directory** list, choose the Active Directory tenant where you wish to register your application.
 3. Click on **More Services** in the left hand nav, and choose **Azure Active Directory**.
 4. Click on **App registrations** and choose **Add**.
 5. Enter a friendly name for the application, for example "SinglePageApp-DotNet" and select "Web Application and/or Web API" as the Application Type.
 For the sign-on URL, enter the base URL for the sample, which is by default `https://localhost:44326/`.
+For the App ID URI, enter `https://<your_tenant_name>/WebApp`, replacing `<your_tenant_name>` with the domain name of your Azure AD tenant.
+For Example "https://contoso.com/WebApp".
 Click on **Create** to create the application.
 6. In the Settings menu, choose **Reply URLs** and add the reply URL address used to return the authorization code returned during Authorization code flow.
 For example: "https://localhost:44322/".

 All done!
 Before moving on to the next step, you need to find the Client ID of your application, and create an App Key.